Ensuring the benefits of AI in healthcare for all: Designing a Sustainable Platform for Public and Professional Stakeholder Engagement

 Patients, citizens and publics - beneficiaries include patients, charities and patient/citizen organisations.
 Recruited patients and citizens of both countries will share their perspectives on the use of health-related data in the empirical research.
 Research findings will impact by i) ensuring that development of AI systems for healthcare reflect the needs and values of patients and citizens variously located in society, ii) informing and encouraging public participation in debate about the value and challenges of integrating AI systems to healthcare and more broadly on permitting data collected outside of healthcare to be used in treatment and diagnosis.

-Description Landscaping work was conducted on the development and use of AI in healthcare and medicine using analysis of twitter discourse, discussions with experts, and a scoping literature review identified AI technologies being developed, trialled, and implemented in Oxfordshire, providing an overview of the status of AI integration and allowing us to source stakeholders to include later in the study, identify dissemination channels, understand motivations to adopt AI in different settings, and evaluate how the design, development, and deployment of AI is being/could be governed.
+Description Landscaping work was conducted on the development and use of AI in healthcare and medicine using analysis of Twitter discourse, discussions with experts, and a scoping literature review.
+This identified AI technologies being developed, trialled, and implemented in Oxford and Osaka University Hospitals, providing an overview of the status of AI integration and allowing us to source stakeholders to include later in the study, identify dissemination channels, understand motivations to adopt AI in different settings, and evaluate how the design, development, and deployment of AI is being/ could be governed.
 Results were triangulated and underpin topics selected for discussion and scenario design for subsequent research.

-Exploitation Route Research will identify effective models for sustained dialogue and engagement that will benefit a range of stakeholders by bringing different constituents together to stimulate the creation of an interdisciplinary, multi-sectoral ecosystem.
-It will produce exemplar case studies that will be instructive for healthcare providers, industry, policymakers, educators and regulators seeking ways of developing engagement.
-This could provide a foundation for global policy in AI in healthcare.
-Findings will i) inform early stage development of AI technologies by offering insight into the needs and valuation practices of a variety of stakeholders, with evidence on the social/organisational implications of research trajectories, translational pathways and challenges to implementation of AI in health; ii) enable emergent business models to take into account public views directly relevant to product design, as well as the needs and values of HCPs and challenges they perceive in regarding AI integration; iii) highlight significant dimensions of the development and implementation pipeline of AI systems for health, particularly relating to information needed to inform policy/regulatory decision-making, iv) inform policy and legislative consideration of the application/governance of AI in health, v) describe transnational differences in public/professional preferences, vi) encourage stakeholder participation in debates about the values/challenges of integrating AI to healthcare.
+Exploitation Route The research has developed exemplar case studies that will be instructive for healthcare providers, industry, policymakers, educators and regulators seeking ways of developing engagement, and illustrated the value of including patient voices in the development of research approaches.
+In particular the project is one of the first to integrate such activities in Japan.
+Findings will i) inform early stage development of AI technologies by offering insight into the needs and valuation practices of a variety of stakeholders, with evidence on the social/organisational implications of research trajectories, translational pathways and challenges to implementation of AI in health; ii) enable emergent business models to take into account public views directly relevant to product design, as well as the needs and values of HCPs and challenges they perceive in regarding AI integration; iii) highlight significant dimensions of the development and implementation pipeline of AI systems for health, particularly relating to information needed to inform policy/regulatory decision-making, iv) inform policy and legislative consideration of the application/governance of AI in health, v) describe transnational differences in public/professional preferences, vi) promote the values stakeholder participation in debates about the values/challenges of integrating AI to healthcare.

 URL https://aideproject.web.ox.ac.uk/